 A jet extension features a strong, zonally-oriented NPJ that extends towards the U.S. west coast (Fig. 6a) and is associated with above- and below-normal temperatures over western and eastern North America, respectively (Fig. 7a).
 A jet retraction is characterized by an anomalous upper-tropospheric ridge over the central North Pacific that results in a retracted NPJ over the western North Pacific and a split NPJ to the east of the dateline (Fig. 6b).
-Jet retractions are also associated with below-normal temperatures along the west coast of North America and abovenormal temperatures in the southern Plains and Ohio River valley (Fig. 7b).
+Jet retractions are also associated with below-normal temperatures along the west coast of North America and above-normal temperatures in parts of the southern Plains and Ohio River valley (Fig. 7b).
 A poleward shift is characterized by a strong NPJ whose exit region is deflected poleward towards the Pacific Northwest (Fig. 6c), as well as above-normal temperatures across northern North America (Fig. 7c).
-Lastly, an equatorward shift is associated with an anomalous upper-tropospheric ridge over the high-latitude North Pacific and an anomalous trough over the subtropical North Pacific, reminiscent of a Rex block (Rex 1950) (Fig. 6d).
+Lastly, an equatorward shift is associated with an anomalous upper-tropospheric ridge over the high-latitude North Pacific and an anomalous trough over the subtropical North Pacific, reminiscent of a Rex block (Rex 1950), that results in an equatorward deflection of the NPJ (Fig. 6d).
 Below-normal temperatures are also observed across northern North America in conjunction with an equatorward shift (Fig. 7d).
-Considered together, the composite analyses suggest that parts of North America may be more susceptible to the development of an ETE depending on the prevailing NPJ regime.

-To evaluate the veracity of this suggestion, the prevailing NPJ regime prior to each continental U.S. ETE is determined by calculating the weighted PCs at 6-h intervals during the 3-7-day period prior to ETE initiation2.
-The weighted PCs are then averaged to determine the average position of the NPJ within the NPJ Phase Diagram 3-7 days prior ETE initiation (i.e., ETE PC 1, and ETE PC 2).
+Considered together, the composite analyses suggest that parts of North America may be more susceptible to the development of an ETE based on the prevailing NPJ regime.
+To evaluate the veracity of this suggestion, the prevailing NPJ regime prior to each continental U.S. ETE is determined by calculating the weighted PCs at 6-h intervals during the 3-7-day period prior to ETE initiation3.
+The weighted PCs are then averaged to determine the mean position of the NPJ within the NPJ Phase Diagram 3-7 days prior ETE initiation (i.e., ETE PC 1, and ETE PC 2).
 Lastly, every ETE is classified into an NPJ regime based on the magnitude and sign of ETE PC 1 and ETE PC 2 according to Fig. 5.